Some Room at The Table

-Room at the Table is chapter four from my book Amazing: Truths About Conscious Awareness.
+Room at the Table is chapter four from Amazing: Truths About Conscious Awareness.
 It’s edited for online reading.

 Millions of years ago, when you and I shared a less inhibited childhood playroom with wheat, other grasses and insects, we had quite a lot in common.
 Seasons changed.
 Winds shifted, and some of us were blown off across the prairies, others into the hills and the waters.

 There, to survive, our evolutionary mechanics taught us to make the best of our surroundings, gathering nutrients from the soil when we could, but also from the wind and water.
 We found security in similar places.

 Sad to say, but we also learned to prosper from killing and eating other living things.

 Evolution geared us to use food strategies, and it created ways of having sex so exciting and rewarding we wanted always more.

 We helped make the “she and he” thing desirable, tilting the axis toward pleasure and distancing sex from procreation.
 Pretty nifty, penalty free.

 We learned to hunt and plant.
 We learned that bonding into communities insulated us from some of fate’s crueler possibilities.

 Somewhere in there, we learned to observe and think.
 And we began to see how different it made us.
 A disadvantage and an advantage continues to distance our species from the others.